- What are R&D Tax Credits?

 - Review of claim and submission of claim pack

-It’s worth noting that when companies don’t follow best practices during preparation of an R&D claim of if they include something that breaches the legislative rules governing the scheme, this may trigger an HMRC enquiry.
+It’s worth noting that if you don’t follow best practices during preparation of an R&D claim of if you include something that breaches the legislative rules governing the scheme, this may trigger an HMRC enquiry.

 An enquiry can range in severity from HMRC simply asking for additional information relating to a certain part of the claim, to them rejecting the claim outright.

-In the worst case, they can even issue a penalty for R&D funds that the company had claimed in previous years if they conclude that similar breaches were made in previous claims.
+In the worst case, HMRC can demand repayment of R&D funds (plus interest and penalties) that the company has claimed in previous years if they conclude that similar breaches were made in previous claims.

 To find out more about how to avoid an HMRC enquiry, click here.

 To learn more about best practices in data collection for R&D claims, click here.

 9. Additional Facts and Figures*